New York, NY

 Acting as an inversion of the street, the housing bridges sponsor a series of cantilevered dwellings which shift in section to maximize southern exposures and waterfront views.
 The expansive horizontal roofs of the superblocks become surrogate landscapes that incorporate parks and agriculture, while a series of voids allow daylight into the buildings' deep floor plates and activate the interior spaces for new uses.

-of Hudson Square
+Client: Friends of Hudson Square

 Project team: Paul Lewis, Marc Tsurumaki, David J. Lewis; Clark Manning, Jason Dannenbring, Diana Martinez, Laura Cheung, Mia Lorenzetti